248 E. Foothill Blvd., Suite 200, Monrovia, CA, 91016

 Rosemead, San Gabriel, South Pasadena, South San Gabriel, Temple City

-Term: 2020-2024
+Term: 2024-2028

 Water industry affiliations:

-Treviño was first elected to the Upper San Gabriel Valley Municipal Water District Board of Directors in November 2008 and is serving his third consecutive four-year term.
-He represents Upper District’s Division 2 which includes all or parts of Arcadia, Rosemead, San Gabriel, South Pasadena, South San Gabriel, and Temple City.
+Treviño was first elected to the Upper San Gabriel Valley Municipal Water District Board of Directors in November 2008 and is serving his fifth consecutive four-year term.
+He represents Upper District’s Division 2 which includes all or parts of Rosemead, San Gabriel, South Pasadena, South San Gabriel, and Temple City.
 Treviño served as Board President in 2011, Vice-President in 2009 and 2010 and Treasurer in 2017, 2018, and 2022.

-He has been a strong supporter of Upper District’s development of an Integrated Resources Plan, Urban Water Management and Water Use Efficiency Plans, which have outlined the district’s blueprint for water reliability and ensure a sustainable, clean water supply.
+He has been a strong supporter of Upper District’s development of the Integrated Resources Plan, Urban Water Management and Water Use Efficiency Plans, which have outlined the district’s blueprint for water reliability and ensure a sustainable, clean water supply.
 Treviño has also strongly advocated for the expansion of Upper District’s robust recycled water system and community-based storm water capture projects across the district’s service area.

 Professional and community activities: